Hiking Gear List – Milford Trek

-If you’re the super duper prepared type, who finds themselves consulting with the experts at the outdoors shop, trying to work our what weight sleeping bag to buy, or which hiking socks to stock up on, then you can print out this list, and walk in to the store fully prepared.
+If you’re the super prepared type, who finds themselves consulting the experts at the outdoors shop, trying to work our what weight sleeping bag to buy, or which hiking socks to stock up on, then you can print out this list, and walk in to the store fully prepared.

-If you’re the happy go lucky kind of traveller who is happy to just wing it, you’ll find the essentials that we recommend as must haves for a Kiwi Adventure.
+If you’re the happy-go-lucky kind of traveller who is happy to just wing it, you’ll find the essentials that we recommend as must haves for a Kiwi Adventure.

 When packing for a hiking adventure there are two things that usually come to mind:

 Weight: You’ll want your pack to be light and easy to carry, but still contain all of the essentials you need to make your trip a comfortable and enjoyable one.